Climate, Corona, and Collapse

 © Ashkan Forouzani from Unsplash

 Tracing harmful actions to impersonal causes can also help us diagnose the structural conditions that promote suffering—a hallmark of some versions of socially engaged Buddhism.
 To take a relatively mild example, consider the hoarding of toilet paper.
 When we see such behavior we may be tempted to blame it on the selfishness of the individual, or the basic delusion of self-grasping.
-However, this individualizes and spiritualizes what is primarily a social problem.[4]A similar logic underlies critiques of the corporate marketing of mindfulness with the insidious message that if you are unhappy it isn’t because of the fundamental brokenness of our social … Continue reading It overlooks the fact that while we all have a tendency toward self-grasping, societal structures can help ameliorate or intensify this tendency.
+However, this individualizes and spiritualizes what is primarily a social problem.4A similar logic underlies critiques of the corporate marketing of mindfulness with the insidious message that if you are unhappy it isn’t because of the fundamental brokenness of our social compact, but because you can’t manage your internal states.
+See Purser 2019.
+It overlooks the fact that while we all have a tendency toward self-grasping, societal structures can help ameliorate or intensify this tendency.
 In other words, hoarding is not the inevitable result of an irredeemable human nature, but the predictable result of living in a society in which the individual is made solely responsible for procuring the basic requisites of life (food, clothing, shelter, and medicine), and forced to compete with others to do so.
 Such behavior is further compounded by a system that is structurally opposed to long-term planning and preparedness due to institutionalized greed, hatred, and delusion.

 Stories of renunciation